JonGerhardson/JonGerhardson.github.io/irene/Readme.md

 This information is presented as-is for educational purposes only and is provided without warranty.
 See the License for details.

-If you would like to submit a correction or update, please email jon.gerhardson at proton.me.
+If you would like to submit a correction or update, please email **jon.gerhardson at proton.me**